 Perhaps we met at the market or at a social event.
-Maybe you have a friend or family member who has a child this has a disability.
+Maybe you have a friend or family member who has a child that has a disability.
 Either way, there are things you may like to know and that is why you were given a card.
 Here is the 411:

 When you meet a disabled person, speak to them directly, not to the person that they are with.
 They may not look at you eye to eye.
 This does not mean that they can’t see, hear or listen.
 This does not mean that they are “in their own world”.
 In Jess’s case, she takes information in all at once instead of in little pieces.